Contact Lens Care

 How to treat Photophobia?

 The first step is to seek medical advice from an eye doctor who can properly assess and diagnose you.
 They’ll be able to tell if your light sensitivity is being caused by an underlying problem and recommend the right treatment.
-Treatment usually aims to relive symptoms.
+Treatment usually aims to relieve symptoms.

 Wearing dark sunglasses with UV protection is a good option if you’re recovering from refractive surgery.
 You may even be given specialised goggles or glasses to wear after your surgical procedure.
 Polarised sunglasses have added protection and can reduce irritable glare reflected from flat surfaces, light reflected off water, snow or the bonnets of a cars.